MHDNoronha/MHDNoronha/README.md

 - 🔭 I’m currently working on **my portfolio, I'm updating it so it reflects more of who I am.**

-- 🌱 I’m currently learning **React and practising Javascript on Scrimba**
+- 🌱 I’m currently learning **React and practising Javascript on Scrimba** and tutoring children how to code at Learn to Be.

 - 👯 I’m looking to collaborate on **a project involving React ideally, as it is something I wish to improve on.**